 If you sell a wide range of products, you have the benefit of being flexible and creative in your keyword choices.
 With a broad scope of descriptive, long-tail keywords, your ads can display information that closely matches what a customer is searching for, while simultaneously keeping your cost-per-click low, as you avoid more generic, expensive keywords.

 Let’s say you sell hooded sweatshirts in ten different colors and six sizes.
 The cost-per-click for the keyword “XXL navy hoodie” will be significantly lower than that for the more generic keyword “hoodie”.
 To make this approach even more attractive, ads that closely mirror someone’s search terms are more likely to bring paying customers to your site.

 PPC can be an ideal advertising choice for products or services with the “deadline factor”, as the customers are more primed to purchase rather than just browse.
 Wedding suppliers, new school term supplies, last minute anniversary gifts or products that are seasonal in nature all demand that a purchase is made within a specific time frame, letting you reach your target audience at a time when they are already mentally prepared to spend money.
 These types of purchases are also often emotionally driven, making customers even more likely to be influenced by effective copy, imagery or call to actions in well-crafted ads.

 Carried out properly, PPC can bring a steady stream of sales or pre-qualified leads through your website.
 But in the world of paid search, cash is king.
 At the end of the day, it’s not the number of clicks that counts, but the profit that new visitors bring to your bottom line.

-A bit of careful number crunching up front and during the early phases of a PPC campaign can save you from blowing your budget on poorly designed campaigns and will ensure that each visitor gives you the best return for your investment.
+A bit of careful number crunching up front and during the early phases of a PPC campaign in The Woodlands can save you from blowing your budget on poorly designed campaigns and will ensure that each visitor gives you the best return for your investment.